wclark3/heroku-buildpack-octave-cedar14/README.md

 I'm not sure why you would want to do this, but you can, and the guy that wrote the [R buildpack](https://github.com/virtualstaticvoid/heroku-buildpack-r) has this feature so I figured it might be useful.

 ## Maintenance
 Currently on me.
-If you have any interest in maintaining please <a href="mailto:wclark3@gmail.com">email me</a>.
+If you have any interest in helping please <a href="mailto:wclark3@gmail.com">email me</a>.

 ## License
 MIT License.
 Copyright (c) 2014-2015 Will Clark.
 See LICENSE for details.